Using a lightweight LED head torch to read a map at night

 • 400 lumens – For winter navigation (when there’s snow on the ground and fewer features for you to navigate by).

-• 500 lumens – For winter mountaineering (when it comes to mountaineering and alpinism, the more powerful, the better - within reason.
-Ideally, you’d want 500 lumens for finding your route in the morning or for safely finding your descent route at night).
+• 500 lumens - For winter mountaineering (when it comes to mountaineering and alpinism, the more powerful, the better - within reason.
+Ideally, you’d want 500 lumens to find your route in the morning or safely find your descent route at night).

-But how many lumens you need really does depend on your end use.
-If you’re only using your head torch for pottering about the campsite, then you don’t need to fork out for the brightest head torch money can buy.
-Also, higher lumen head torches will generally have a shorter battery life if you leave them on their highest setting.
+But how many lumens you need does depend on your end use.
+If you’re only using your head torch for pottering about the campsite, you don’t need to fork out for the brightest head torch money can buy.
+Also, higher-lumen head torches will generally have a shorter battery life if you leave them on their highest setting.

 Gamma - 180 lumens